12 Top-Rated Beaches in South Carolina

 8. Sullivan's Island Beach

-While the lack of public facilities may mean the beach isn't perfect for those traveling with younger children, those with teens - and, of course, couples - will appreciate the fact that there's plenty of room to spread out on this attractive beach.
+While the lack of public facilities may mean the beach isn't perfect for those traveling with younger children, it's perfect for those with teens into swimming and water sports.
+It's also great for couples who will appreciate the fact that there's plenty of room to spread out on this attractive beach.
 There's also the fun quotient, thanks to the availability of water sports rental services, including everything from Jet Skis to surfboards.

 As one of the smallest inhabited islands on the South Carolina coast, there's also a very pleasant community feel.
 This is further enhanced by the pleasant local dining options, shops, and B&Bs.

 9. Seabrook Island